Shanghai Transportation - By Air

-Pudong Airport Shuttle Bus: There are ten shuttle bus lines handling transfers from Pudong Airport to the city center.
+Pudong Airport Shuttle Bus: There are 9 shuttle bus lines handling transfers from Pudong Airport to the city center.

-Subway: Subway Line 2 has been extended to Pudong Airport.
-The Subway Station is between the two terminal buildings.
+Metro: Metro Line 2 has been extended to Pudong Airport.
+The Metro Station is between the two terminal buildings.
 Passengers can use this line to get to Pudong, Nanjing Road and further to Hongqiao Airport.

 Taxi: A taxi costs approximately CNY 150 from Pudong Airport to People's Square, the center of the city, and it takes about 50 minutes.

-* Shanghai Airport Shuttle Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong and Hongqiao Airports to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.
+Shanghai Pudong Airport Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong Airport to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.

 Located in the west of the city, Hongqiao International Airport is only 13 kilometers (8 miles) from the city center.
 It mainly handles the domestic flights.
 There are two terminals with two runways.
 Terminal 2 (T2) is open into public use on March 16, 2010.
 Fourteen airlines are in Terminal 2 (T2) and another fourteen airlines are in T1.
 Passengers should make sure to get to the right terminal.

 Hongqiao International Airport has convenient transportation to the downtown area.

 Hongqiao Airport Shuttle Bus: At Hongqiao Airport, seven bus lines provide transfers to the city center and one bus line to Pudong Airport.